pmatiello/pmatiello.github.io/_posts/2011-03-15-dependency-injection-in-ruby-as-inspired-by-scala.markdown

 end.new
 {% endhighlight %}

 Now, I'm suppose that this approach is not really within Ruby's orthodoxy, but I found it interesting nevertheless.
 Also, it surprised me that the Scala version is both cleaner and smaller than the Ruby version, while still providing the safety advantages of the static typing.
-Perhaps someone more skilled in Ruby might improve upon this.